Pontiac Grand Prix: Fourth generation (1973–1977)

-1973

 All A-bodies, including the Grand Prix, were redesigned for 1973.
-This generation was larger and heavier, due partly to the federally mandated 5 mph crash bumpers.
+This generation was larger and heavier, due partly to the federally mandated 5 mph crash bumpers; however, the wheelbase was reduced by two inches, now shared with the Monte Carlo and all A-body sedans, wagons and coupe utilities.
 Although large V8s were still available, the performance was on the decline due to new emissions control systems.
 The most notable styling feature of this generation was the appearance of the fixed opera window, replacing the previous disappearing rear side glass.
 This year's Grand Prix switched from pillarless hardtop design to a pillared "Colonnade" hardtop with frameless door glass as did all GM intermediates in response to proposed federal safety standards regarding roll-over protection.

 The front and rear styling of the 1973 Grand Prix was an evolution of the 1971 and 1972 models with a vertical-bar V-nose grille and single headlamps along with the new federally mandated 5 mph (8 km/h) front bumper.
 The rear featured a revised boattail-like trim with square-taillights above the bumper.

 A new instrument panel continued the wraparound cockpit theme of previous models with new African Crossfire Mahogany facing on the dashboard, console, and door panels, which was genuine wood in contrast with the simulated woodgrain material found in most car interiors during that time.
 The Strato bucket seats were completely new with higher seatbacks and integrated headrests in "Morrokide" or cloth trims, and optional recliners and adjustable lumbar support, with a notchback bench seat offered as a no-cost option.

 The standard drivetrain consisted of the four-barrel 400 cid V8 rated at 230 hp and the Turbo Hydra-Matic transmission.
 Also standard were power steering and power brakes.
 A four-barrel 455 cid was optional and included with the "SJ" option that also added a rally gauge cluster and a radial tuned suspension with front and rear sway bars, Pliacell shock absorbers, and radial-ply tires.
 The introduction of radial-ply tires improved handling.
 GM's "A" body cars' front suspensions were based on the Chevrolet Camaro and Pontiac Firebird during this production run.